mathematiguy/reo-toolkit/README.md

 This project requires [GNU make](https://www.gnu.org/software/make/) + [Docker](https://www.docker.com/) in order to work.
 GNU make is used for build automation, while Docker is used to build virtual environments that make the code reproducible in separate computing environments.

+First install make and docker, then run `make docker` to build the docker container in your local environment.

 ## Unit tests

 This repo makes use of unit tests using the `pytest` library.
 Run `make test` to run all of the unit tests.